eccelerators/SimStm/README.md

 > ${\color{purple}\texttt{finish}}$
 > ${\color{purple}\texttt{end proc}}$

-This example can be found unit tests in the folder test in this repository in the subfolder others and there in the subfolder hello_world, see [hello_world](./test/others/hello_world).
+This example is a unit test too and can be found in the folder 'test/others/hello_world', see [hello_world](./test/others/hello_world).

 An overiew can also find here: [command_list.stm](./command_list.stm).

 ### Unit Tests

-The test folder contains for all commands some unittest.
+The test folder contains unittest for all commands.
+Thus all commands are verified for each release by regression tests.
-With this we can verify if all commands works as expected.

 ### SPI Controller